Looking for a choral home?

 - prepare a brief excerpt from a choral work if one has been assigned.

-To arrange for your audition, send e-mail to firstname.lastname@example.org (include the word “Auditions” in the subject line) or telephone the office at 401-751-5700, introducing yourself and describing your choral experience.
+To arrange for your audition, either call the office (401-751-5700) or send e-mail, introducing yourself and describing your choral experience.
 Please include:

 - your name and full contact information (mailing address, e-mail, telephone — home, cell, daytime, etc.);